KSF Prespa Birlik: Youth Development

-Prespa Birlik has a basic value that says that young Malmö residents should have the chance to pursue their passion regardless of conditions.
-The club offers young people in low-resource areas a meaningful leisure time.
-Many young people have a difficult journey from adolescence to studies into adulthood and into the labor market.
-The costs for those who do not succeed are extremely high humanly, socially and financially.
-Thus, the value of preventing this is very significant for us.
+Prespa Birlik believes that young Malmö residents should have the chance to pursue their passion regardless of conditions.
+The club aim to offer young people in low-resource areas a meaningful leisure time.
 The club's goal is to promote at least 2-3 players to the senior team each year.
 In the younger age groups, the individual development and joy of football is at the center with the goal of educating new potential senior team players.

 For many young people, football can be a way into society and the association continues to play an active role.

 Prespa Birlik currently has four youth teams (U21, U19, U17, and U14) with a total of around 150 young players.

 Culture

 Prespa Birlik sees diversity as a strength and has always played an important role in including people from different cultures, or with different backgrounds, and creating common values that the sports movement stands for.
 The association believes that role will become even more important in the future.
-The association want severyone who wants to be given the opportunity to play football and participate in the association as much and for as long as possible.
+The association wants everyone who wants to to be given the opportunity to play football and participate in the association as much and for as long as possible.
 In addition to the organized football activities, Prespa Birlik has focused on creating new meeting places and a safe environment that means creating a community where ethnicity, background, religion and gender do not matter.
 It will thus be a job that includes working with issues of values, breaking norms and increasing acceptance and understanding.

 KSF Prespa Birlik is thus not just a football club.
 The association also works to be a positive force in society.
 The goal is to spread and maintain positive values, counteract violence, racism and exclusion.
 Community involvement is the association's way of contributing to sustainable development and, through football, uniting people in Malmö.